Skip to content

 Moisturizing: Hydration Without the Grease

-Even oily skin needs moistureOpens in a new tab..
+Even oily skin needs moisture.
 Choose a lightweight, oil-free moisturizer that provides hydration without adding extra shine.
 Gel-based moisturizers are particularly effective for oily skin.

 Sunscreen: Essential Protection

 Never skip sunscreen.
-Opt for a broad-spectrum SPFOpens in a new tab. that is oil-free and non-comedogenic.
-Sunscreen protects your skinOpens in a new tab. from UV damage and helps prevent oil production triggered by sun exposure.
+Opt for a broad-spectrum SPF that is oil-free and non-comedogenic.
+Sunscreen protects your skin from UV damage and helps prevent oil production triggered by sun exposure.

 Evening Skincare Routine for Oily Skin

-Your nighttime routine is about thorough cleansing and providing your skin with the nourishment it needs to repair and rejuvenateOpens in a new tab..
+Your nighttime routine is about thorough cleansing and providing your skin with the nourishment it needs to repair and rejuvenate.

 Double Cleansing: Removing Makeup and Impurities

-Double cleansing involves using an oil-based cleanser to remove makeup and a water-based cleanser to washOpens in a new tab. away impurities.
+Double cleansing involves using an oil-based cleanser to remove makeup and a water-based cleanser to wash away impurities.
 This ensures that your skin is thoroughly clean without being stripped of its natural oils.

 Exfoliating: Keeping Pores Clear

-Exfoliation is key for oily skin to prevent clogged pores and acneOpens in a new tab..
+Exfoliation is key for oily skin to prevent clogged pores and acne.
 Use a gentle exfoliant with salicylic acid 2-3 times a week to remove dead skin cells and excess oil.

 Treatments: Addressing Acne and Blemishes